pmasani/MP3/README.md

 	or 'https://huggingface.co/iamacaru/climate/raw/main/README.md'
 1. 'content': "the content of the readme file" - no newlines
 1. 'links': [ an array of extracted URLs ]
-1. 'dois': [ an array of extracted URLs ]
+1. 'dois': [ an array of extracted DOIs ]
+1. 'bibs': [ an array of extracted bib emtries ] - bonus points

 Each line is separately json encoded.
-Output should be in a single file output/nettid.json.gz
+Output should be in a single file output/nettid.json.gz your code will be in netid.py or netid.ipynb (if you prefer notebook).

+See example in

 Happy scraping!